NRCan/CanCurve/docs/source/01_getting-started.rst

 Frequently Asked Questions
 --------------------------
+**Why does changing occupancy classification or subclassification values not alter the result?**
+    Metadata fields, like occupancy classification or subclassification, provide descriptive context, but they don’t change how the function operates.

 **Where can I find Cost-Item data for my archetype?**
     Typically this information is obtained from cost restoration experts using specialized software like Xactimate and a detailed model of the structure.